Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Methodology

-\begin{enumerate} \item \textbf{Open Coding and Constant Comparison:} We analysed the audio transcripts and extracted various codes from the raw data.
-We provide some examples below.\\ \textbf{Raw Quote:} \textit{ "If you want to set it, then you don't want to change it.
+\begin{enumerate}[left=0pt,itemsep=5pt, topsep=5pt] \item \textbf{Open Coding and Constant Comparison:} We analyzed the audio transcripts and extracted various codes from the raw data. \\ \textbf{Raw Quote 1:} \textit{ "If you want to set it, then you don't want to change it.
 Likewise, you don't want to have to go through all those settings again.
-I think that would be complicated, and I am not sure I could handle it on my own. ”} (FP 4)\\ \textbf{Code 1:} \textit{mental workload for adaptation}\\

-\textbf{Raw Quote}: \textit{“I am not going to log my daily blood sugar levels in the app because I am too lazy to do it sometimes.
-Will the adaptation hide this important function because I don't use it a lot?” }(FP 6)\\ \textbf{Code 2:} \textit{user preferences contradict the app's intended usage}\\
+I think that would be complicated. ”} \\\hcode{\textbf{Code 1:} mental workload for adaptation}\\ \textbf{Raw Quote 2}: \textit{“I am not going to log my daily blood sugar levels in the application because I am too lazy to do it sometimes.
+Will the adaptation hide this important function because I don't use it a lot?” }\\\hcode{\textbf{Code 2:} user preferences contradict the app's intended usage}\\

-\textbf{Concept:} The two code examples given above suggest a concept: \textit{ "The user may not be the right person to handle the adaptation"}

-\textbf{Category:} Drawing insights from the memos generated during the coding process and the codes and concepts identified, we derived various categories.
-The given example illustrates the category concerning \textit{who should take charge of the adaptation process.}
+The two code examples given above suggest: \hconcep{\textbf{Concept:} The user may not be the right person to handle the adaptation}.
+Drawing from the \textit{memos} generated during the coding process (see Figure \ref{fig:memo}), along with the identified codes and concepts, it illustrates the \hcate{\textbf{Category:} Who should take charge of the adaptation process.}

-\item \textbf{Theoretical sampling:} We started our initial convenience sampling with the primarily elderly in three focus group studies \textbf{\textit{Iteration 1}}.
-After we conceptualised concepts from the focus group data, we applied theoretical sampling to obtain more data that helped us to explicate the emerging concepts.
-For example, most of the focus group participants, who are older, express difficulty engaging in the adaptation process and \textit{prefer it to occur without their direct involvement}, as the multistep nature of the process can be confusing for them.
-Conversely, a participant of a much younger age has a contrasting view, showing interest in adapting the features or functions.
-As a result, the category \textit{"The user may not be the right person to handle the adaptation" }. needs to be refined, prompting us to recruit more participants from a younger age group in \textbf{\textit{Iteration 2} }(see Figure \ref{fig:STGT}).
+\item \textbf{Theoretical Sampling:} Initial data collection began with \textit{convenience sampling}, primarily involving older adults in focus group sessions.
+After we conceptualized concepts from the focus group data, \textit{theoretical sampling} was employed to further refine and elaborate on the emerging themes.
+For example, most of the focus group participants in \textit{\textbf{Iteration 1}}, primarily older adults, express difficulty engaging in the adaptation process and \textit{prefer it to occur without their direct involvement}, as the multi-step nature of the process can be confusing to them.
+In contrast, a participant of a much younger age has a contrasting view, showing interest in adapting the features or functions.
+As a result, the concept \hconcep{the user may not be the right person to handle the adaptation} needs to be refined, prompting us to recruit more participants from a younger age group in \textbf{\textit{Iteration 2} }(see Figure \ref{fig:STGT}).